 - Clarify your thinking about your research and expose you to valuable feedback.

 - Increase your flexibility in selecting advisors, choosing research projects, and conducting fieldwork.

 - Help faculty support more students by bringing your own funding to a field.

-Agencies want the best possible proposals, so you are encouraged to ask appropriate, substantive questions during the application process.
-Speaking with the funding agency and faculty who have interacted with the organization will give you special insights.
+Agencies want the best possible proposals, so you are encouraged to contact them to ask appropriate, substantive questions during the application process.
+Speaking with the funding agency and faculty who have interacted with the funding agency will give you special insights.